twoojoo/rofi-utils/README.md

 	```

 - **rofi-chromiun-bookmarks**: automatically reads saved Chromium bookmarks and provide a menu for them
-	> bookmarks are stored in *$HOME/.config/chromium/Default/Bookmarks*
+	> Chromium bookmarks are stored in *$HOME/.config/chromium/Default/Bookmarks*